HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ![LINEAR RDD V](https://github.com/user-attachments/assets/076ce6db-3958-471b-aa6d-2cbfe5df5d6f)

+Again, the effect we are interested in is given by the coefficient estimate corresponding to the after DST variable as this parameter represents our RDD estimate.
+For violent crimes, we see that crossing the cut-off point leads to an even smaller increase of approximately 0.26 units.
+This effect is very insignificant, and the results align with the RDD plot above that we estimate daylight saving to not have any effect on violent crime.

 ### Quadratic regression discontinuity design regression for property crimes
+After the linear fit appeared not to be the best model for property crimes, we will now try to improve the model by including quadratics as polynomials make the model more flexible and can potentially help us catch patterns beyond linearity.
+This time we keep the interaction between days and after_dst and keep controlling for the day of the week, but we also add the days variable with a quadratic form using the I() function as well as adding a form of the interaction between days and after_dst where days takes on a quadratic form.

 ```
 summary(lm(propertycrimes ~ days*after_dst + I(days^2) + I(days^2):after_dst + dayofweek, data = RDD))